-Getting used to the idea that a mobility aid will enhance your life isn’t always an easy one.
-Tweet
+Getting used to the idea that a mobility aid will enhance your life isn’t always easy and neither is choosing one that fits your needs and lifestyle.
+Which of the following is your mobility match?

 Whether this step takes place before or after you begin using one, you still need to figure out which mobility aid is going to be the best fit for your needs and lifestyle so you don’t waste precious time and money on ones that aren’t a fit.